chiomajaco6/myfirstpyfolder/README.md

 from Django.http import HttpResponse def home(request):
-	return HttpResponse(‘<h1>Home Blog </h1>’)
+	return HttpResponse(ï¿½<h1>Home Blog </h1>ï¿½)

 example2: add more pages to your site in view type: from Django.http import HttpResponse def home(request):
-	return HttpResponse(‘<h1>Home Blog </h1>’)
+	return HttpResponse(ï¿½<h1>Home Blog </h1>ï¿½)

 def about(request):
-	return HttpResponse(‘<h1>About Blog </h1>’)
+	return HttpResponse(ï¿½<h1>About Blog </h1>ï¿½)

 in project url, type this:
-from django.urls import path, include urlpatterns = [path(‘blog/’, include(‘blog.urls’)),]
+from django.urls import path, include urlpatterns = [path(ï¿½blog/ï¿½, include(ï¿½blog.urlsï¿½)),]

-to add more pages, leave the first path with emty quote like below urlpatterns = [path(‘ ’, include(‘blog.urls’)),
+to add more pages, leave the first path with emty quote like below urlpatterns = [path(ï¿½ ï¿½, include(ï¿½blog.urlsï¿½)), ]
-]

-To create a good website or web app, we need to build templates
-•	Go to your app folder let’s say social
-•	Create a folder called templates
-•	Inside the template folder, create another folder called social
-•	Inside social folder, create home.html, about.html and as many pages as you want in your app
-•	Develop the contents of the pages in the template
-•	Then go to your app folder(here social), open app.py, copy the class called SocialConf
-•	Open settings.py from project folder (here futo), go to the list called INSTALLED_APP as follows INSTALLED_APPS = [
+To create a good website or web app, we need to build templates ï¿½	Go to your app folder letï¿½s say social ï¿½	Create a folder called templates ï¿½	Inside the template folder, create another folder called social ï¿½	Inside social folder, create home.html, about.html and as many pages as you want in your app ï¿½	Develop the contents of the pages in the template ï¿½	Then go to your app folder(here social), open app.py, copy the class called SocialConf ï¿½	Open settings.py from project folder (here futo), go to the list called INSTALLED_APP as follows INSTALLED_APPS = [
-	‘social.apps.SocialConfig’,
+	ï¿½social.apps.SocialConfigï¿½,
 		.
 		.